How to Cook Scallops

 Serve your scallops as-is, with a sprinkle of salt and pepper, or with one of the following preparations:

-1. Simple pan lemon-butter sauce – after searing scallops, pour out extra brown butter from your pan, leaving the drippings.
+• Simple pan lemon-butter sauce: after searing scallops, pour out extra brown butter from your pan, leaving the drippings.
 Turn heat to low and add 4 tablespoons of butter.
 Let melt, adding in the juice of ½ a lemon, a handful of chopped chives or parsley, and salt and pepper.
 Spoon lemon butter over scallops, garnishing with more herbs or a pinch of lemon zest.

-2. With Sweet Corn Puree – blend 2 cups of cooked corn (about 4 ears), 2 tablespoons butter, 2 tablespoons coconut cream, ¼ teaspoon curry powder (optional) and salt until smooth and creamy.
+• With Sweet Corn Purée: blend 2 cups of cooked corn (about 4 ears), 2 tablespoons butter, 2 tablespoons coconut cream, ¼ teaspoon curry powder (optional) and salt until smooth and creamy.
 Serve with fresh chives on top and crispy pancetta bits if desired.

-6. On top of a Green Goddess Salad
+• On a simple salad or on top of a Green Goddess Salad

 Scallops with Basil Pea Puree